 Notes: 2001 figures are preliminary and subject to revision.
 Sum of the parts may not equal totals due to rounding.

 Figures are not seasonally adjusted.

 Services Employment.
 The services sector is the largest sector in the Massachusetts economy in terms of number of employees.
 This sector includes the categories of health services, business services, educational services, engineering and management services, and social services.
 After moderate declines in 1990 and 1991, employment levels in the services sector reached consecutive new highs in each year between 1993 and 2000.
-Between August 2000 and August 2001, the services sector saw an increase in employment of 2.1 percent, and in August 2001, services sector employment (not seasonally adjusted) was 1,245,200, representing 37.2 percent of total non-agricultural employment.
+Between November 2000 and November 2001, the services sector saw an increase in employment of 1.2 percent, and in November 2001, services sector employment (not seasonally adjusted) was 1,245,700, representing 36.8 percent of total non-agricultural employment.

 Wholesale and Retail Trade Employment.
 In the mid-1980s the trade sector was an area of strong job growth, boosted by a growing export sector.
 Trade employment declined between 1990 and 1992 but has increased in each of the last six years, including a 1.8 percent increase in 2000.
-In August 2001, wholesale and retail trade was the second largest employment sector in Massachusetts with 764,400 employees, 0.6 percent above August 2000 levels.
+In November 2001, wholesale and retail trade was the second largest employment sector in Massachusetts with 760,700 employees, 0.5 percent below November 2000 levels.

 Manufacturing Employment.
 Like many industrial states, Massachusetts has seen a steady diminution of its manufacturing jobs base over the last decade.
 Total employment in the manufacturing sector declined in every year between 1984 and 1996, falling a total of 33.4 percent.
 However, growth rates have improved considerably in recent years-from levels at or below -7.0 percent in 1990 and 1991 to -0.2 percent and -0.3 percent in 1995 and 1996, respectively-and employment in the manufacturing sector remained constant between 1997 and 1998.
-Between August 2000 and August 2001, however, manufacturing employment declined 3.2 percent.
+Between November 2000 and November 2001, however, manufacturing employment declined 4.3 percent.